Changissnz/selfinterest/README.md

-the self with their self-interest, the dual needs to use the ideal to transcend the spatiotemporal mundanity and the pragmatics to set standards and definitions for achievement is a constant balancing act that becomes a factor many times in relevance, due to the empirical performance, to the force of self-interest lofty without the definition of pragmatics and ideals.
+the self with their self-interest, the dual needs to use the ideal to transcend the spatiotemporal mundanity and the pragmatics to set standards and definitions for achievement is a constant balancing act that becomes a factor many times in relevance, due to the demands for empirical performance, to the force of self-interest lofty and senseless without the definition of pragmatics and ideals.